Narcissistic Mothers

 Narcissistic mothers must be the center of their family’s attention at all times.
 No matter the problem or need, they demand the immediate attention of their children.
 Some insist that they are waited on.
 Others play the martyr—they’ll do everything themselves and then complain about it.

-After a lifetime of seeing your mother as the all powerful Oz, it may be hard to accept that she is nothing more than a weak little lady hiding behind a curtain pushing buttons.
+After a lifetime of seeing your mother as the all powerful Oz, it may be hard to accept that she is nothing more than a weak little lady hiding behind a curtain pushing levers.
 No matter how old and big you get or how old and small she gets, it is hard to shake that frightening image.
 This is a trick your mind plays on you.
 The only power your mother has over you now is the power you give her.
 It is time to put her in her place.

 It is only natural for mothers, good or bad, to eventually get blamed for something they did, whether responsible or not.
 If your mother is a narcissist do not feel guilty about placing that responsibility upon her.
 Take comfort in knowing that it is not you who has the problem, it’s her.

 Randi Fine is an internationally renowned narcissistic abuse expert and coach, and the author of the groundbreaking book Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing and Recovery Second Edition, the most comprehensive, most well researched, and most up-to-date book on this subject.
 In addition to helping survivors recognize their abuse and heal from it, this book teaches mental health professionals how to recognize and properly treat the associated abuse syndrome.
-She is also the author of Cliffedge Road: A Memoir, the first and only book to characterize the life-long progression of complications caused by narcissistic child abuse.
+She is also the author of the official companion workbook Close Encounters of the Worst Kind: A Comprehensive Workbook for Survivors of Narcissistic Abuse.
+Randi Fine is the author of Cliffedge Road: A Memoir, the first and only book to characterize the life-long progression of complications caused by narcissistic child abuse.